United Federation of Teachers: Current issues

 The previous president of the UFT, Randi Weingarten, resigned in 2009 to lead the American Federation of Teachers.
 She has clashed repeatedly with the mayors of the city; in particular with former mayor Rudy Giuliani and mayor Michael Bloomberg.
 Bloomberg made student promotion to third, sixth and eighth grade contingent upon performance on standardized tests, which the UFT and the New York Board of Regents have criticized as being flawed.

 The UFT opposes merit pay for teachers, opting for seniority-based pay, but joined in November 2007, with Mayor Bloomberg in agreeing to a voluntary incentive program for high-achieving schools with high-needs populations.
 The union does not support a proposed reform of the seniority-based LIFO (education) law.
 In July 2007, Weingarten collaborated with Mayor Bloomberg in supporting a modified merit pay program with bonuses to schools and additional bonuses targeted for specific teachers.

 The UFT strongly supports the reduction of class sizes for all subjects and grade levels in New York City public schools.

 The UFT, under the leadership of presidents Weingarten and Mulgrew, has collaborated with tenets of the education reform movement, such as support for value-added modeling for teacher evaluation.

+In 2023, the UFT sued New York City for school cuts.

+In 2023, the UFT negotiated with the City for a plan that would move UFT retirees and other retired New York City workers from traditional Medicare into a new, privately run Medicare Advantage plan.
+Large numbers of UFT retirees have complained about the proposed plan.
+Retired UFT members and other New York City retirees have protested that the new plan falls short and organized opposition to the new plan.

+In 2024, the UFT sued to block congestion pricing in lower Manhattan.
+The union argued that congestion pricing would worsen pollution and harm children.

 Lawsuit against school co-location

 In May 2011, the UFT, along with the NAACP and others, filed a lawsuit against the New York City Department of Education to stop school closings and the co-location of schools.
 In the lawsuit, the union charged that the Department of Education was improperly closing schools.
 The lawsuit also asked the court to stop school co-locations.
 Before a court hearing on the suit in June 2011, parent groups held a news conference to thank the NAACP for fighting on behalf of all kids and to press for fairness and equity.

 The New York City Parents Union filed its own lawsuit in June 2011 to stop co-locations and school closings, stating, “Despite inconsistent and uncertain results, the DOE continues to push public school parents into a privately managed school system where many charters perform worse than the public schools while failing to serve their fair share of students with special needs and English Language Learners.”